 - Reorder multi-tier system roll-outs.

 - Collecting data from client hosts and depending on the collected data it starts sending instant actions to servers, devices, and load balancers.

-Ansible playbook is written in YAML which is a very simple human-readable language compared to other tradition coding languages.
-YAML also can allow users sharing their code in an easy way.
+Ansible playbook is written in YAML which is a very simple human-readable language compared to other traditional coding languages.
+YAML also can allow users to share their code easily.

 While converting Ansible playbooks into roles will give you the ability to change a set of configuration management tasks into reusable modules with multiple configurations which will be easily shared when needed.

 Structure of Ansible role is very simple it consists of many folders each one of them consists of a lot of YAML files that by default have one main.yml file but they can have more than one file.

 It is an Ansible encryption tool that allows users to encrypt various variables.
 This Ansible vault produces encrypted files to save variables those files can be moved to another location when needed.

 Ansible vault can encrypt any different forms of data that are found in Ansible roles and playbooks.
 Also, it can encrypt task files in case you need to hide a variable name.

 It is an open-source tool that allows users to automate everything about their containers from building to deployment to management.
 Ansible container allows better code management and implementing containers on any cloud registries.